 Roadway materials can have significant effects on traffic safety and speeds, user comfort, vehicle maintenance costs, stormwater management, noise, and the urban heat island effect.
 Most streets are paved in asphalt or concrete.
-Special paving treatments can be used over the length of a street or in specific locations such as a special intersection or a parking lane.
+Special paving treatments as a design element can be used over the length of a street or in specific locations such as a special intersection or a parking lane.